katrinsharp/scalajs-rpg/README.md

   b. crossJVM/run
 ```

-Now you can access /'path-to-folder'/scalajs-rpg/index-fastOpt.html
+Now you can open index-fastOpt.html from root directory in your web browser

 How to create a release version for your client side: